Open-Attestation/oa-verify/README.md

 A wrapped document (shown below) created using [Open Attestation](https://www.openattestation.com/docs/developer-section/libraries/remote-files/open-attestation) would be required.

-> **NOTE:** The document shown below is valid and has been issued on the sepolia network
+> **NOTE:** The document shown below is valid and has been issued on the goerli network

 ```json
 {